udexon/SMMP/SMJSON.md

 2. Default filename is `J_root` or `.J_root` in each directory.

+SMGDB uses the filename convention of `T_*` where `T` is a single alphanumeric character representing the category or type of file.
+A capital letter denotes a system file.

 `key:` indicates start of key. `::` marks the end of key.

 ```